“Deep into that darkness peering, long I stood there, wondering, fearing, doubting, dreaming dreams no mortal ever dared to dream before.”

 In your submission, please include a short author bio (50 words or less).
 If you tell us you rob banks in your spare time, we won’t ask questions.
 We are happy to label a submission anonymous if that enables the author to write more honestly.

 The staff at Grimsy are starving artists.
-We can’t pay our rent or you, but we can work together on this wondrous creation to celebrate and create a home for the unusual, interesting, and frightening.
+We can’t pay our rent or you, but we can work together to create a home for the unusual, interesting, and frightening.
 As soon as we are able, we will begin paying contributors.
 Until then, submitters will receive a complimentary illustration of their submission if it is accepted for publication.

-All submissions are reviewed and chosen for publication by our Editor in Chief, Katherine Watterson.
+All submissions are reviewed and chosen for publication by our editor-in-chief and illustrator, Katherine Watterson.
 She aims to publish writing with exemplary command of structure, realized intention, memorable voices, and that suit our aesthetic.
 Stories selected for publication will pair the grim with the whimsical, as well as reimagine and reinvigorate the familiar with the fantastical.

 You’ll hear from us within a month if your piece is selected for publication.
-Currently, we are running behind on responses; so, please be patient with us: we are a growing publication.
+Currently, we are running behind on responses; so, please be patient with us: we are a quickly expanding publication.